Disinfecting Your Well

-- Mix bleach with water and pour directly into your well.
-The amount of bleach depends on the depth of your well.
-Use the Well Disinfection Tool to help figure out how much bleach is needed to disinfect your well.
+- Mix Household Bleach (5% Available Chlorine) with water and pour directly into your well.
+The amount of bleach required depends on your type of well and the depth of the water in your well:

 - Drain water heater and remove or bypass carbon filters.

 - Open all taps one at a time and let water run.